CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 ..in the future.

-.. _compliance:
+.. _validation:

-Code Compliance Test (non bit-for-bit validation)
+Code Validation Test (non bit-for-bit validation)
 ----------------------------------------------------

 A core tenet of CICE dycore and CICE innovations is that they must not change